dherrendoerfer/The-Robin-3D-Printer-Project/README.md

 This printer can be used with very high accuracy as well as with very heavy print head assemblies, because the print head does not move except in the Z-direction.

+( Robin is licensed under Creative Commons CC0 )

 ### Robin Plus
 The Rob Plus 3D printer is build with an inverted-H-assembly, not unlike a coreXY setup, but all steppers are connected along a single line, giving the printer a sleek but sturdy frame.
-Hence the name Robin Plus - the timing belts form the plus shape.
+Hence the name Robin Plus - the timing belt forms the plus shape.
 The Z-Axis can be built with either a single or a double-sided crane.
-The double-sided setup is much less prone to vibrations, while the single-sided setup is very simple and good to use as an educational sample.
+The double-sided setup is much less prone to vibrations, while the single-sided setup is very simple and good to use as an educational example.

+( Robin Plus is licensed under Creative Commons CC0 )

+### Bad Robin
+Bad Robin is the smaller brother of the Big Bad Robin 3D printer.
+Both printers share the same parts, only the aluminium profiles and the linear rails change in size - all other parts stay the same.
+Bad Robin has a very low parts count, a high resolution and can go very fast.
+It is also very affordable with the 250mm rails version costing around 250 Euros in non-printed parts.

+( Bad Robin is licensed under GPLv2 )

 ## Images